dbs-leipzig/graph-visualizer/README.md

 * Maven 3
 * JDK 7 (Oracle or OpenJDK)

+Install both .jar's out of the requirements directory into the local maven repository.

 ##### What it does?

 The Graph-Visualizer is a little tool to visualise a given partitioned graph.